 Niniko Morbedadze – I REMEMBER THE SCENT, 88x123 cm.
 Acrylic and Indian ink on paper.
 2021.
 Photo by George Morbedadze.

 Niniko’s technical proficiency is unquestionable, and the quality of precisely executed detail in her work is a testament to this.
-She employs acrylic paint, Indian ink, coloured pencil, and pen on paper to create an inimitable style.
+She employs acrylic paint, Indian ink, colored pencil, and pen on paper to create an inimitable style.
 Her work is instantly recognisable.
 Her character-heavy, carefully constructed paintings capture the viewers’ attention by inducing a sense of familiarity, and enticing them to study further and ponder the dynamic scenes that unfold before their eyes.

 Niniko Morbedadze – LAST ATTEMPT, 68x82 cm.
 Acrylic and Indian ink on paper.
 2019.
 Photo by George Morbedadze.